pairshaped/curling-io-wp/README.md

 ## Specification

-The plugin will provide the ```[curlcast]``` shortcode for the full widget and a sidebar widget.
+The plugin will provide the ```[curlcast_full]``` shortcode for the full widget and a sidebar widget.
 Administrators can specify an API key and select the page that the widget is embedded in.

 The routes / pages will be:
 * /stats/